-Like many breweries, Escarpment Labs produces product using many different types of microbes, all under the same roof and sometimes using shared equipment.
+Like many breweries, Escarpment Labs produces products using many different types of microbes, all under the same roof and sometimes using shared equipment.
 These product categories could include clean ale strains (e.g. Cali Ale), diastatic yeasts (e.g. Old World Saison) as well as souring bacteria (Lactobacillus).
-This presents serious challenges to maintaining a facility with low risk of cross contamination.
+This presents serious challenges to maintaining a facility with a low risk of cross-contamination.

 We take a proactive and preventative approach to quality.
-As an example, we made efforts in 2018 to move all production of diastatic yeasts (S. cerevisiae var. diastaticus) to a dedicated propagator, which can help prevent risk of cross contamination of this yeast into other yeast streams, which can be catastrophic in outcome if they get into a “clean” strain.
+As an example, we made efforts in 2018 to move all production of diastatic yeasts (S. cerevisiae var. diastaticus) to a dedicated propagator, which can help prevent the risk of cross-contamination of this yeast into other yeast streams, which can be catastrophic in outcome if they get into a “clean” strain.

 A yeast carboy (not much left there!) with an exception tag on it.
 This is a great tool to remind staff of SOP exceptions that have happened during a batch.